EUCANCan/oncoliner/README.md

 ## Installation

-It is highly recommended to use Oncoliner with Docker or Singularity (we recommend using [`singularity-ce`](https://github.com/sylabs/singularity) with a version higher than 3.9.0).
+It is highly recommended to use ONCOLINER with Docker or Singularity (we recommend using [`singularity-ce`](https://github.com/sylabs/singularity) with a version higher than 3.9.0).
 However, you may also install it locally.

 ### Docker / Singularity